Lemuller04/odin-mini-message-board/README.md

 ## Database Schema and Seed

-Create a messages table (or message if you prefer singular).
+Create a message table.
 Recommended schema with default timestamp:

 ```sql
 CREATE TABLE IF NOT EXISTS message (